-Crystal Gonzales and Shaylyn Coy both collected three hits and drove in two, while Coy also struck out nine in a complete game to lead the Allan Hancock College softball team to a 12-2 win in five innings at Cuesta in a Western State Conference game on Tuesday afternoon.
+Crystal Gonzalez and Shaylyn Coy both collected three hits and drove in two, while Coy also struck out nine in a complete game to lead the Allan Hancock College softball team to a 12-2 win in five innings at Cuesta in a Western State Conference game on Tuesday afternoon.
 Hancock snapped a seven-game slide and improved to 5-7 in league and 9-17 overall.
 Cuesta dropped its fourth in a row and fell to 2-10 in conference action and 7-26 overall.

 The 12-run outburst was the Bulldogs' biggest offensive showing since scoring 18 runs in a win over L.A.
 Pierce on March 19.

 The Bulldogs scored early and often against the Cougars.
 In the first against starting pitcher Irene Sias, Sabrina Ornelas drew a one-out walk and stole second.
 After Zaiden Bakke singled her over to third, Mackenzie Caspian delivered a RBI-single to drive in Ornelas and advance Bakke to third.
 Shortstop Adiana Pacheco delivered clutch two-out, two-run single to give Hancock a 3-0 lead.

 Gonzalez singled home a run in the second, and Siana Castillo singled home another in the third to give Hancock a 5-0 lead.

 Hancock added two more in the fourth when Ornelas reached based and Gonzales scored on a Cuesta error, and Coy punched a RBI-single to make it 7-0 Bulldogs.
 Hancock put it on ice with five in the fifth inning when Gonzalez ripped a RBI-double, Cuesta committed two errors allowing three more to score, and Coy singled home Caspian to push the lead to 12-0.